pointfreeco/swift-snapshot-testing/README.md

 }
 ```

 When an assertion first runs, a snapshot is automatically recorded to disk and the test will fail, printing out the file path of any newly-recorded reference.
+Verify the generated image is correct before commiting to source control.

 > 🛑 failed - No reference was found on disk.
 Automatically recorded snapshot: …
 >